Anxiety & Depression: How A Mental Health Professional Can Help

 - You’ve lost interest in work, sports or activities you once enjoyed

-As well as setting up your mental health treatment plan, your GP can provide brief counselling support, refer you for further treatment with a mental health professional, prescribe medication and schedule regular appointments to monitor your progress.
+Your GP can provide brief counselling support, refer you for further treatment with a mental health professional, prescribe medication and schedule regular appointments to monitor your progress as well.

 - Health.gov.au – Better access to mental health care: fact sheet for patients